 When breast cancer is found and treated early, a woman has more treatment options and a better chance for a cure.
 Screening tests identify signs of breast cancer that might otherwise go unnoticed.

 The following screenings are recommended as a routine part of every woman’s health care.

 Beginning in their 20s, women should learn about the benefits and limitations of a breast self-exam (BSE).
 Women should be aware of how their breasts normally look and feel and report any new breast changes to a health professional.
 Finding a breast change does not necessarily mean there is a cancer.

 Your health care provider can show you how to effectively examine your own breasts.
 When you are familiar with how your breasts normally feel, you are much more likely to identify lumps or other changes that may be symptoms of breast cancer.
 If you notice any changes, see your health care provider.
 Usually breast changes are not cancer, but it’s important to find out for sure.

 Clinical Breast Examination

 Seattle Cancer Care Alliance (SCCA) was the first in the region offer digital mammography, a technique that captures X-ray images digitally for a more accurate diagnosis.
-Studies have shown that digital mammography detects up to 28 percent more cancers than traditional mammography.
-For more information about mammography at SCCA, check out the digital mammography section of our Web site.
+Many studies show that doctors who specialize in mammography are more accurate at interpreting the images when compared to doctors with less experience.
+For more information about mammography at SCCA, check out the digital mammography section of our website.

 The Breast Health Clinic provides thorough and concise evaluations of breast abnormalities, develops individual screening plans for people at higher-than-average risk for breast cancer, and treats benign breast problems as well as breast cancer.